dialogueone-dev/IT-documentation/Product_documentations/ninox/project_management.md

 > The support sequence when Project Lead is first point of contact

+The sequence of events ideally follows these steps:

+1. The user has an issue with the database.
+2. The user contacts the Project Lead.
+3. The Project Lead solves the issue.

+**If the Project Lead cannot solve the issue**

+4. Project Lead contacts the Super User.
+5. Super User solves the issue by either providing directions or making changes in the database **(consulting PL)**.
+6. Super User reports any changes to the Project Lead.
+7. Project Lead reports any changes to the user.

+**If the Super User cannot solve the issue**

+4. Super User contacts the Dev Team.
+5. Dev Team solves the issue by making changes in the database.
+6. Dev Team reports any changes to the Super User.
+7. Super User reports any changes to the Project Lead.
+8. Team Lead reports any changes to the consultants.

 ```mermaid
 sequenceDiagram
     Consultant->>Project Lead: Ask help with issue